paulzander321/TCSS491GroupBlueTwo/README.md

 ==========================
 Things to do:
 -----------------------
+MAP (SHAWN)
+1. Fix the random frame freezing when in the middle of the map 1
+  1. The ability to move once we click left and right rapidly 1.1
+2. Lock the screen when at the end of the map
+3. Walking through platforms

+ENEMIES

+MEGAMAN

 * Make scrolling start again only when player's x coordinate is middle of screen.
-*   -We have bug when he isnt dead center or shifts the screen locks again.
+* We have bug when he isnt dead center or shifts the screen locks again.
 * Add some dumb enemies and maybe a smarter enemy type.
 * **Fix wall collisions** - Player should not be able to walk through the side of platforms.
 * Add logic for collisions with enemies and death logic for enemies.
+*

 DONE:
 ------------------------